Modi faces mammoth task to meet India's soaring expectations

 India must create 10 million jobs a year, four times the pace of the last 5 years, to absorb youth into the workforce.

-And unlike China, India is not centralised.
+And unlike China, India is not centralized.
 Modi will have a fight on his hands to gain full cooperation from many state governments, which he needs to implement his agenda nationwide.

 Some have said the pace of development in Gujarat has caused environmental damage and threatened small communities, and that crony capitalism flourished under Modi's unquestioned rule.